 Associated offences: financial record-keeping and money laundering

 i Financial record-keeping

 Under Article 957 Paragraph 1 of the Swiss Code of Obligations (SCO), sole proprietorships and partnerships that have achieved sales revenue of at least 500,000 Swiss francs in the last financial year, as well as legal entities have the duty to keep accounts and file financial reports.

 Under Article 957 Paragraph 1 SCO, sole proprietorships and partnerships with less than 500,000 Swiss francs sales revenue in the last financial year, associations and foundations which are not required to be entered in the commercial register, and some foundations need only to keep accounts on income and expenditure and on their asset position.

 Depending on the volume of their business and their legal structure, companies (for example a publicly traded limited liability company) must have their annual accounts and if applicable their consolidated accounts reviewed by an external auditor.63

 Under the federal Act on Combating Money Laundering and Terrorist Financing (AMLA), special auditing rules apply to financial intermediaries.64

 ii Disclosure of violations or irregularities

-Strictly speaking, companies don't have a specific duty to disclose violations of anti-bribery laws.
+Strictly speaking, companies do not have a specific duty to disclose violations of anti-bribery laws.
 That said, as explained in Section V.ix, companies that qualify as financial intermediaries have specific obligations of disclosure under the anti-money laundering laws.

 iii Prosecution under financial record-keeping legislation